jbraeuer/nexus-oss-rpms/NEXUS3.md

 # Upgrading from 2.x

-According to [Nexus documentation](https://books.sonatype.com/nexus-book/reference3/upgrading.html) it is possible to upgrade from
+According to [Sonatype Nexus Repository documentation](https://help.sonatype.com/repomanager3/installation-and-upgrades/supported-nexus-repository-manager-upgrade-paths) it is possible to upgrade from the latest Sonatype Nexus Repository 2.x to the latest 3.x.

-Nexus 2.14.4 to Nexus 3.3.1 (among other options).
-You can generate all the required RPMs with this repository, but please carefully read the documentation, and keep in mind that at this moment [Yum repositories are not available yet](https://support.sonatype.com/hc/en-us/articles/222426568-Nexus-Repository-Manager-Feature-Compatibility-Matrix)
+You can generate all the required RPMs with this repository, but please carefully read the documentation

 # Daemon

-Nexus configuration has been customized, so Nexus behaves more like a "real" daemon, listening at port 8081 (you can change it at /etc/nexus3/org.sonatype.nexus.cfg).
+Sonatype Nexus Repository configuration has been customized, so it behaves more like a "real" daemon, listening at port 8081 (you can change it at /etc/nexus3/org.sonatype.nexus.cfg).

-The RPM will create a user called 'nexus3' to run Nexus OSS.
+The RPM will create a user called 'nexus3' to run Sonatype Nexus Repository.

-Nexus will not be configured to start automatically on boot and will not even start after installation.
+Sonatype Nexus Repository will not be configured to start automatically on boot and will not even start after installation.

 You can do both things by running: